HelmholtzAI-FZJ/2025-09-course-Bringing-Deep-Learning-Workloads-to-JSC-supercomputers/03-parallelize-training.md

 ## We need communication

-- Without a correct setup, the GPUs might not be utilized.
+- Without correct setup, the GPUs might not be utilized.

 - Furthermore, we don't have an established communication between the GPUs